Simone Green is a native of Little Rock, Arkansas and is a graduate of the

 Raheem DeVaughn, Koko Taylor, George Clinton & the P-Funk All Starts and Jazz legend Joe Lovano, Maceo Parker and Roy Haynes.
 Recently, she has opened for Stokley and Denise Williams.

 In 1997, Simone relocated to Chicago and formed the popular band, Soul

 Sanctuary, where she performed to sell-out crowds throughout the state.

 Simone is an active member of the Screen Actors Guild-American

 Federation of Television and Radio Artists (SAG-AFTRA).
+In 2022, she released her solo EP, “East of Ordinary”, which delivers R&B, House, Contemporary and Adult selections.
 She has lent her

 voice to several award winning television commercials for major